geops/react-spatial/README.md

 ## Bugs

 Please use the [GitHub issue tracker](https://github.com/geops/react-spatial/issues) for all bugs and feature requests.
 Before creating a new issue, do a quick search to see if the problem has been reported already.

-## Version 1.x.x

-The master branch is now open for the version 2 development.
-The version 1 is now available in 1.x.x branch.